vassiedinstel/vassie-dinstel/_posts/2021-02-12-review-one.md

 ### _Findings_
 The _Novels_ and _Illustrators_ tabs both use images in alphabetical order to lead to specific works.
 Each image can lead to further images, becoming a nesting doll, but there is a trail of sites that appear at the top so you can easily maneuver back to the original image.
 (Shown above)

 The  _Biography_ tab is simply paragraphs about Haggard’s life.
 While there are headings, they are given little importance over the other words; they are numbered with Roman numerals, but in the same size font and not in bold or italics, so they are easily looked over.
 This makes it difficult for someone merely skimming to understand the content of what they are reading.

 Finally, there is the _Editor’s Statement_ tab, which consists of twenty lengthy paragraphs broken up by three subheadings.
 In this day in age, no one is going to read all of that.
-Overall, the site is easily navigated, with an extensive library and background on his life and contributions.
-This is an excellent use of Digital Humanities to explore the works of Haggard.
+It could benefit from being more concise and breaking up the paragraphs.

 If the tab is not full screen, or you are using a cellphone, the tabs at the top do not appear, so you have to use the images at the bottom to link to _Novels_ or type in the search bar.
-All other information is inaccessible.
+All other information isinaccessible.
 It could benefit from a mobile friendly version, more concise language, and more subheadings within the Biography and Editor’s Statement.
+Overall, the site is easily navigated, with an extensive library and background on his life and contributions.
+This is an excellent use of Digital Humanities to explore the works of Haggard and bring English literature to more people.